KungPaoChicken/android-runner/README.md

   executes after a run completes
 - after_experiment
   executes once after the last run

+## Plugin profilers
+It is possible to write your own profiler and use this with Android runner.
+To do so write your profiler in such a way that it uses [this profiler.py class](Experimentrunner/Plugins/Profiler.py) as parent class.
+You can use your own profiler in the same way as the default profilers, you just need to make sure that:
+- The profiler name is the same as your python file and class name.
+- Your python file isn't called 'Profiler.py' as this file will be overwritten.
+- The python file is placed in a directory called 'Plugin' which resided in the same directory as your config.json

 ## Detailed documentation
 The original thesis can be found here: